 This course seeks to expand the student's knowledge and skills through a mark-making process.
 Offers students an opportunity to begin to understand the relationship between form and meaning while relating the drawing process to broader concepts of communication.
 Prerequisite: ART 231 or Permission of the instructor.

-ART 233 DIGITAL DESIGN credit 3 hrs.
+ART 233 DIGITAL DESIGN.
+(DESIGNATED SERVICE-LEARNING COURSE)

+credit 3 sch

 This course offers intermediate study of digital design solutions that reinforce the elements and principles of design.
 Prerequisite: ART 133 or Permission of the instructor.